 - If Marinol is stored outside of a temperature range of 46 to 59 degrees Fahrenheit, it can break down.

 - Hypersensitive reactions include rashes, hives, a burning sensation, throat tightness, and lip swelling.

-- Overall, the level of relief you get is severely limited when compared to medical marijuana.
+- Overall, the level of relief patients get is severely limited when compared to medical marijuana.

 - The bioavailability of Marinol is extremely poor.
-No more than 20% of the synthesized THC reaches your bloodstream.
+No more than 20% of the synthesized THC reaches the bloodstream.

 Final Thoughts on Marinol

 Marinol’s success was primarily based on the limited availability of medical marijuana.
-When it was initially released, it had a decade long run before a single American state, California, legalized medicinal weed in 1996.
+When it was initially released, it had a decade-long run before a single American state, California, legalized MMJ in 1996.
 While its market share remained high for a long time, it has severely dwindled in recent times.
-With two-thirds of states now allowing medical marijuana, patients don’t want to bother with Marinol.
+With a significant majority of states now allowing medical marijuana, many patients don’t want to use Marinol.

-The fact of the matter is that an increasing number of studies are conclusively proving that medical marijuana is a vastly superior treatment to pharmaceutical drugs for dozens of conditions ranging from PTSD to chronic pain.
+An increasing number of studies conclusively prove that medical marijuana is a vastly superior treatment to pharmaceutical drugs for dozens of conditions ranging from PTSD to chronic pain.
 Marinol’s impact is relatively limited, and it carries several side effects.

-Also, it is extremely difficult for patients to self-adjust their dosage since Marinol comes in pill form and takes much longer to become effective than smoked marijuana.
+Also, it is extremely difficult for patients to self-adjust their dosage.
+This is because Marinol comes in pill form and takes much longer to become effective than smoked marijuana.
 Many of the side effects associated with Marinol don’t occur in natural marijuana because its additional compounds counteract many of the negative effects of THC.
 Marinol will continue to sell well, but it is clear that patients prefer natural THC, just like they did in 1980.